word-x/TimyNote/README.md

 https://nodejs.org/en/download/prebuilt-installer
 ### 2 Install LocalNote
 #### 2.1 Install on Windows
-- Download local-note.zip from https://github.com/word-x/LocalNote/releases, then unzip the zip file to a permanent location
+- Download LocalNote-Windows.zip from https://github.com/word-x/LocalNote/releases, then unzip the zip file to a permanent location
 - Double click install-windows.bat (only the first time) to load relative resources
-- Doule click start-windows.exe
+- Doule click start.exe
 - Open http://localhost:3000 and start your writing
 #### 2.2 Install on MAC
-- Download local-note.zip from https://github.com/word-x/LocalNote/releases, then unzip the zip file to a permanent location
+- Download LocalNote-MacOS.tar.gz from https://github.com/word-x/LocalNote/releases, then unzip the zip file to a permanent location
 - Double click install-plugins (only the first time) to load relative resources
 - Doule click start
 - Open http://localhost:3000 and start your writing